-To many leaders, to be a CEO is not good enough– they desire to be an exceptional CEO, whether they are at Fortune 100 companies or startups.
-Should they copy behaviors or build underlying structure?
-Is there a time table?
+To many leaders, how to be a CEO is not good enough– they desire to be an exceptional CEO, whether they are at Fortune 100 companies or startups.
+Can they copy behaviors or build the underlying structure?
+Is there a timetable?
 Are IQ, EQ and Behavior tools enough?
-What is difference between how to be a CEO and how to be an exceptional CEO?
-Recently, McKinsey released its CEO study on what makes a CEO “exceptional” based on their pattern recognition among a big data, including behavior analytics.
-Let’s review its 3 key findings and explore what takes to be an exceptional CEO or how to be a great CEO.
+What is the difference between how to be a CEO and how to be an exceptional CEO?
+Recently, McKinsey released its CEO study on what makes a CEO “exceptional” based on the pattern they have recognized among a big data through behavior analytics.
+Let’s review its 3 key findings and explore hwo to be an exceptional CEO or how to be a CEO.
 In the meantime, give yourself a quick self-evaluation.

-This is one path how to be a CEO.
-Although the path may not fit you, it is good to know the underlying structure and empower yourself if suitable.
+This is one good path how to be a CEO.
+It is good to know the underlying structure and empower yourself if suitable.

-Not everyone needs to come from outside, for example, Microsoft CEO Satya Nadella and GE CEO Jeffery Immelt.
-Both have transformed their businesses.
+Not everyone needs to come from outside, for example, Microsoft CEO Satya Nadella and Ford CEO Alan Mullaly, and American Express CEO Kenneth Chenault.
+They all have transformed their businesses.
 The key here is how to keep a fresh and objective view and minimize attachments to old glory and routines, which is a part of human nature management.
 We have found that unable to do so has stopped many CEOs in our leadership study and Fortune 1000 CEO study.
 I have paid a heavy price here myself.

 How do you do here?
 You can take a quick leadership assessment.

 Have you wondered what if an organization cannot afford the 2 years to warm up?
 For example, Alan Mullaly joined Ford Motor in 2006 when Ford was on edge of bankruptcy.
 Jeffery Immelt became the CEO of GE 4 days before 911 attack hit GE badly.
-Regardless where they came from, neither had 2 years to warm up their institutions.
+Regardless where they came from, neither had 2 years to warm up self and their institutions.
 Let’s explore what takes to develop the strategy and translate it into effective action in a timely manner.

 After assessing hundreds of CEOs and non-CEOs from different sizes of institutions, we have found the following: